iota-uz/cc-token/README.md

 ```

 **Q: What happens if a file can't be read?**
 A: The error is reported but processing continues for other files.
-Use `-verbose` to see all errors.
+Use `--verbose` to see all errors.

 **Q: Can I exclude specific files or directories?**
 A: Yes, add them to `.gitignore` in the target directory.
-Alternatively, use `-ext` to include only specific extensions.
+Alternatively, use `--ext` to include only specific
+extensions.